Back to Blog Home

 1. Setting up your Squarespace website

-The first step to creating your client portal is to build a basic website on Squarespace.
+The first step to creating your own client portal is to build a basic website on Squarespace.
 You don't need any technical skills.
 Think of it as piecing together LEGO blocks, but instead of plastic pieces, you're using pre-designed templates.

 Squarespace offers a ton of different website templates for different industries and website types.
 In the case of this article, we’ll pretend like we run a marketing agency (because I actually do) and go with the Agaro website template.